ostracod/breadtext/btslDocumentation/builtIn.md

 `Error` - Base class for other error classes.

 `Error.new(message: null)` - Creates a new error with the given message.

+`myError.message` - The message associated with the error.

 `NameError` - Thrown when trying to resolve a missing variable or member name.